DOI-USGS/dataretrieval-python/CONTRIBUTING.md

 # Contributing

-Contributions to dataretrieval are welcome and greatly appreciated, but please read this document before doing so.
+Contributions to `dataretrieval` are welcome and greatly appreciated, but please read this document for information on *how* to contribute.

+`dataretrieval` broadly follows a ["forking" workflow](https://docs.github.com/en/get-started/quickstart/contributing-to-projects), however writing code is not the only way to contribute.

 ## Ways to contribute